tunayer/lenin-scraper/README.md

 ## What It Does

 - Crawls all `volumeXX.htm` pages listed on the Lenin Collected Works index
-- It is set to specifically the "volume15.htm".
-It can be modified
+- It is set specifically to "volume15.htm", can be modified
 - Follows links to `partXX.htm` files inside each volume
 - Extracts all `<p>` tags
 - Filters paragraphs that contain any of the following keywords: